All Episodes

 He's the attorney now for Nicholas Sandman, the Covington Catholic school kid.

-Buckets of tar, cartoon made making fun of Joe McCarthy, his tarring tactics, and engaging in smear campaigns.
+Buckets of tar, cartoon making fun of Joe McCarthy, his tarring tactics, and engaging in smear campaigns.

-And he goes on to explain in a in three days in January this year, starting on the 19th, the Washington Post engaged in a modern day form of McCarthyism by competing with CNN and NBC and others to claim leadership of the mainstream media,
+And he goes on to explain in three days in January this year, starting on the 19th, the Washington Post engaged in a modern-day form of McCarthyism by competing with CNN, NBC, and others to claim leadership of the mainstream media, social media mob of bullies, which attacked, vilified, and threatened Nicholas Sandman,

-social media mob of bullies, which attacked, vilified, and threatened Nicholas Sandman, an innocent secondary school child of 16 years old, weighs 115 pounds.
+an innocent secondary school child, 16 years old, weighs 115 pounds.

-The post wrongfully targeted and bullied Nicholas because he was a white Catholic school student wearing a great make America Great Hat again.
+The post wrongfully targeted and bullied Nicholas because he was a white Catholic school student wearing a great Make America great hat again.

 Remember the black Hebrew Israelites, the racist comments made against him and all his fellow schoolmates on a field trip.

-When all of a sudden then he describes Nathan Phillips, known Native American activist.
+When all of a sudden, then he describes Nathan Phillips, known Native American activist.

 You know, it was Phillips that walked up to him.